 The following criteria are required to pass the rotation:

 1. Clinical Performance Assessment:

-The student must have at least three clinical performance assessment forms completed (at least one of these from an orthopedic surgeon) AND must have a calculated score of at least 70% on each assessment
+The student must have at least three clinical performance assessment forms completed (at least one of these from an Orthopedic Surgeon) AND must have a cumulative score of at least 70% on these assessments.